Radu3000/bible-wordcloud/README.md

 !
 # Five steps to reproduce the wordcloud image above
 Here are the steps to produce the wordcloud image above:
-1. Right click on this github site https://github.com/daniel-m7/bible-wordcloud and copy to clipboard
+1. Right click on this github site https://github.com/daniel-m7/bible-wordcloud and choose "Copy link address"
-2. Right click on this link: https://mybinder.org/ and Open in new Tab
+2. Right click on this link: https://mybinder.org/ and choose "Open link in new tab"
 3. Paste the link in the "**Github repository name**" text field
 4. Click the "**Launch**" button.
 This will create a Jupyter data science workbench.
 **Note:** It will take a minute for all import modules in [requirements.txt](requirements.txt) to be made available and then the workbench is displayed.